Hastings to battle Cambridge for honour of New Zealand's 'most beautiful' large town

 The judges for the awards are Saunderson and wellness expert and author Rachel Grunwell.

-Amongst the other finalists are Waiheke Island and Arrowtown for Most Beautiful Small Town and Whanganui and Hamilton for Most Beautiful City.
+Among the other finalists are Waiheke Island and Arrowtown for Most Beautiful Small Town and Whanganui and Hamilton for Most Beautiful City.

-The winners will be announced at the Beautiful Awards Gala Dinner, which is yet to have a confirmed location and time.
+The winners will be announced at the Beautiful Awards gala dinner, which is yet to have a confirmed location and time.

-A winner will also be named the Supreme Towns and Cities Winner, claiming a mural to help beautify their community up to the value of $10,000.
+A winner will also be named the Supreme Towns and Cities Winner, earning a mural to help beautify their community up to the value of $10,000.